demiurg906/test-data-helper-plugin/README.md

 - _Reload_ button runs detection of test methods again.
 This can be useful if you add new test method after opening test data file
 - _Run all_ button runs gradle command which executes all found test methods
 <!-- Plugin description end -->

+This plugin hosted in custom repository, so if you want to receive automatic updates please add `https://plugins.jetbrains.com/plugins/bootstrap/6954` to custom repositories in _Plugins_ -> _Manage Plugin Repositories_